robinrojh/tp/docs/UserGuide.md

 ### Calculate the cost of all Procedures on a specified date: `calculate`

-Calculates the cost of all Procedures that happen any time on a specified date.
+Calculates the cost of all Procedures that happen at any time on a specified date.

 **Format:** `calculate <DATE>`
 - `calculate` refers to the command of calculating cost of all Procedures on a specified date.